 2/ CDR3-H Grafting

-In addition, Genekine has also developed a new antibody humanization method using its proprietary full-length IgG pichia surface display technology.
+In addition, Genekine has also developed a new antibody humanization method using its proprietary full-length IgG yeast surface display technology.
 Using this technology, the heavy chain CDR3 region (CDR3-H) alone from mouse antibody is grafted into selected human heavy chain framework regions, then the grafted heavy chain is introduced into a naïve human light chain library.
-The resulting CDR3-grafted human antibody library is displayed on the pichia surface in full-length IgG format.
+The resulting CDR3-grafted human antibody library is displayed on the yeast surface in full-length IgG format.
 The high affinity antibodies can be selected from this library by fluorescence-activated cell sorting (FACS) against the target antigen.
 The resulting humanized antibodies will have fully human antibody sequence, except for heavy chain CDR3 which is from the original non-human antibody.
 These humanized antibodies can significantly reduce potential immunogenicity, and maintain or improve affinity of the original antibody.

 3/ Chain Shuffling and Guided Selection

-Since full-length IgG pichia display library screening mimics in vivo antibody selection and evolution procedure, chain shuffling can produce fully humanized antibodies, and hence, better therapeutic efficacy can be expected by removing problems related to the immunogenicity of mouse residues.
+Since full-length IgG yeast display library screening mimics in vivo antibody selection and evolution procedure, chain shuffling can produce fully humanized antibodies, and hence, better therapeutic efficacy can be expected by removing problems related to the immunogenicity of mouse residues.
 In addition, the guided selection method using chain shuffling can generate diverse human antibodies with better properties compared with the original mouse antibody.
 The production of multiple humanized antibodies retaining the same epitope specificity is important in therapeutic regimens that need long-term treatment with antibodies, in which anti-idiotypic responses might be avoided by administration of alternative antibodies.
 While it is common to select antibodies with related sequences to the original mouse antibody, it is also possible to select antibodies with distinct sequences, which show enhanced affinity, expression, and/or stability.